Help Set Up KnowledgeNet Chapters

 KnowledgeNet Chapter chairs organize activities in their cities.
 As a chair, you'll take care of planning approximately four educational meetings per year, in addition to networking gatherings.
 This includes coordinating expert speakers and finding donated meeting space.
 The IAPP takes care of invitations, promotions and registration.
 The Call for Volunteers opens every fall.

-Young Privacy Professional Leaders are privacy pros in their 20s and 30s who, with the help of local IAPP KnowledgeNet Chapter co-chairs, volunteer, plan and organize networking gatherings for their peers.
+Young Privacy Professional are privacy pros in their twenties and thirties who, with the help of local IAPP KnowledgeNet Chapter co-chairs, volunteer, plan and organize networking gatherings for their peers.

-One (or two) YPP Leaders are accepted per chapter (depending on the size of the chapter) and will serve a one-year term.
-Leaders should be an IAPP member for at least six months and have attended at least one chapter meeting.
+One (or two) YPPs are accepted per chapter (depending on the size of the chapter) and will serve a one-year term.
+YPPs should be an IAPP member for at least six months and have attended at least one chapter meeting.

-Contact us and see if there is an opportunity in your local chapter to become a Young Privacy Professional Leader!
+Contact us and see if there is an opportunity in your local chapter to become a Young Privacy Professional!
 Read the roles and expectations and submit your name if interested.

 Check out our current Young Privacy Pros here.